timf34/3d3-project-3/README.md

-# Project 2 - 3D3 - Blockchain messaging network
+# Project 3 - 3D3 - Blockchain messaging network

+# TODO - Project 3

+- [ ] Need to improve the robusteness of the network nodes
+  - ie show that...
+  - Also include response statuses for each request
+  - Also include a way to show the status of the network
+- [ ] Need to show robustness to content types in the network
+  - ie strings, integers, etc.

 ## Instructions
 ### Setup: